johndeweyzxc/Coffee-Shop/README.md

 #### Each documents in the database is secured using security rules that are applied to each document when performing create, read, update or delete.

+## Run locally using Docker

+#### Kindly check the .docker directory for instructions on how to run locally using Docker

 ## Technologies used

 <img src="https://skillicons.dev/icons?i=html,css,ts,react,tailwind,materialui,firebase" width=700 />